role learning roadmap

 Portfolio proof

-a small security engineer proof artifact that demonstrates Security fundamentals, Network security, Networking fundamentals, and Incident response, with notes explaining the decisions you made
+A small security engineer proof artifact that demonstrates Security fundamentals, Network security, Networking fundamentals, and Incident response, with notes explaining the decisions you made

 Credential posture